Sarah D. Fish: Life

-Sarah Fish was born 11 September 1798 in Union, Union County, New Jersey, USA.
+Sarah Fish was born 11 September 1798 in Union, Union County, New Jersey, US.

 In 1822, she married Benjamin Fish.
 The couple were radical Quaker abolitionists.
 "When the Orthodox and Hicksite Quakers split in 1828, primarily over the issue of how actively slavery ought to be opposed, the Fishes joined the Hicksites—the more zealously abolitionist sect—and moved to Rochester."
 The couple had two daughters: Catherine Ann Fish (later Stebbins) and Mary Fish (later Curtis).
 Letters suggest the couple were living in Rochester, New York, circa 1848 and were involved also in the rise of spiritualism.

 Activism

 Their family was "one of the most prominent early anti-slavery advocate groups."
 Their home was one of Rochester, New York's first way-stations of the Underground Railroad.
-They collaborated with Railroad conductors such as Fredrick Douglass, Mary H. Post Hallowell, William R. Hallowell, and Amy and Isaac Post.
+They collaborated with Railroad conductors such as Frederick Douglass, Mary H. Post Hallowell, William R. Hallowell, and Amy and Isaac Post.
 The Fish family "helped organize everything from abolitionist conventions to antislavery craft fairs."
 Some Quaker assemblies viewed slave ownership as a lawful form of property.
 In the case of the Fish family, they were ousted from their congregation for their abolitionist activities.